ScratchAddons/website-v2/content/docs/getting-started/installing.md

 ### Installing on Mozilla Firefox

+To load the extension into Mozilla Firefox:

 {{< admonition info >}}
-  Local extensions loaded into Firefox are temporary and must be reloaded every time the browser is restarted.
+  Extensions loaded into Firefox this way are temporary and must be reloaded every time the browser is restarted.
 Because of this Chrome is recommended for development, but everything is still expected to work on Firefox.
 {{< /admonition >}}

-To load the extension into Mozilla Firefox:

 1. Type `about:debugging` into the address bar.